-The first pumpkin recipe of the season!
+Healthy low carb Pumpkin Scones!
 This is cause for great joy and celebration.
 Well, if you are a pumpkin fan it is.
 If you don’t like pumpkin, I am terribly, terribly sorry.
-Because I suspect this is the first of many pumpkin recipes.
+Because I suspect this is only one of many pumpkin recipes yet to come.
 Although I say that every year and the truth is that I tend to get side tracked by other fall and holiday flavours.
 Maple!
 Cranberries!
 Apples!
 Pecans!
 Did you ever see the movie “Up”?
 I am like the talking dogs when someone yells “squirrel!”.
 I am easily distracted by other beloved flavours.
 For now, however, I have great and glorious plans for that large orange squash.
 Buckle up, pumpkin fans, it’s going to be a wild ride!

 I was inspired to make these scones the morning after we returned home from Canada.
 It had been cooler up there than normal and every morning had a tinge of early fall in the air.
 You felt warm enough in the sun, but the shade was breezy and light, without an ounce of humidity.
 It sent me into a pumpkin craving and I came back to Boston ready for the cooler weather and all the delicious food that goes with it.
 Except I returned back to summer.
 It hasn’t been blazing hot, but there is definitely more heaviness and humidity in the air.
 We’ve had a few slight moments that seem like fall might be coming, but then the humidity returns and you remember that summer officially has a few more weeks to go.
 And as loathe as I am to see the summer pass, I am still eager for that chill in the air.